 How are we doing?

-The graph above shows the rate of people admitted to hospital with rheumatic fever for the first time from calendar years 2006 to 2022.
-The graph above shows the rate of people admitted to hospital with rheumatic fever for the first time from calendar years 2006 to 2022.
-The graph above shows the rate of people admitted to hospital with rheumatic fever for the first time from calendar years 2006 to 2022.
+The figure above shows the rate per 100,000 people admitted to hospital with rheumatic fever for the first time from calendar years 2007 to 2024.
+The figure above shows the rate per 100,000 people admitted to hospital with rheumatic fever for the first time from calendar years 2007 to 2024.
+The figure above shows the rate per 100,000 people admitted to hospital with rheumatic fever for the first time from calendar years 2007 to 2024.

-The graph above shows the rate of people admitted to hospital with rheumatic fever for the first time from calendar years 2006 to 2022.
+The figure above shows the rate per 100,000 people admitted to hospital with rheumatic fever for the first time from calendar years 2007 to 2024.

-We note that the annual cases for Pacific people in 2022 have increased slightly compared to 2021.
-It is not surprising to see a slight increase in rheumatic fever hospitalisations, given what has occurred with other childhood respiratory infections (viral, invasive pneumococcal disease etc.) during the pandemic, with infection rates initially falling then now rising again.
-Te Whatu Ora will continue to watch the situation closely.
+It is not surprising to see an increase in rheumatic fever hospitalisations, given what has occurred with other childhood respiratory infections (viral, invasive pneumococcal disease etc.) during the pandemic, with infection rates initially falling then now rising again.
+Health New Zealand will continue to watch the situation closely.

-It is also important to note that while Aotearoa has a high incidence of rheumatic fever, the annual numbers are small compared to other illnesses.
+It is also important to note that while Aotearoa has higher rates of rheumatic fever compared to other development countries, the annual numbers are small.
 Therefore, changes year-to-year may be real, or they may be an artifact of the variability that is seen when there are small numbers of cases.

 Numbers